mattudakis/ArduinoLEDClock/README.md

 &nbsp;

-## Setting the time, date and birthdays via Bluetooth app
+## Using Bluetooth to set the time/date and add/remove birthdays

 The clock should keep good time and automatically alter the time for daylight saving changes.
 However if the time and date needs to be changed or you want to add or remove birthdates